All about Lithosphere

 - Temperature below the lithosphere can reach up to 1000°C. This high temperature allows the rock material to flow.

-- When continental plate and oceanic plate meet, the continental plate overrides the oceanic plate as the oceanic plate is denser than the other one.
+- When continental plate and oceanic plate meet, the continental plate overrides the oceanic plate as the oceanic plate is denser.

 Cite This Page